haslhofer/Gerald-Personal-Blog-2021/content/posts/2022-05-03---Design-life.md

 But life is full of choices, small and large.
 I realized that unless my priorities are CLEAR, CONCISE and WRITTEN down, chances are high I'd start drifting.
 Just like when building a house, you could invest days in selecting the tile but compromise on the location when pushed to make a choice.
 Small bad choices will accumulate.
 And then you end up not liking the end result.

-My friend Priya encouraged me to write this essay because this story does have a happy ending.
-I decided to write down my personal mission statement in three succinct paragraphs, designing the high-level direction I'd attempt to compare my choices against.
+My friend Priya encouraged me to write this essay because, yes, this story does have a happy ending.

+I decided to write down my personal mission statement in three succinct paragraphs.
+I designed the high-level direction I'd attempt to compare my choices against.
 It took a few attempts to craft these, see if they rang true to what I deeply felt would be a rewarding life, and not what I thought others wanted me to be.
 I am predisposed to trying to please people so that was a hard thing for me personally.
-For many years now I sit down (usually around the holidays) and reflect on whether these priorities still fit, and how true my actions and choices are compared to them.
-Surprisingly, my mission statement has withstood the test of time.
+Since then, for many years now, I sit down (usually around the holidays) and reflect on whether my True North priorities still fit, and how true my actions and choices are compared to them.
+Encouragingly, my mission statement has withstood the test of time.
 It goes like this:

 # My Mission Statement